-The description of a design component contains all its constituents, i.e., name, classification, motivation, intent, applicability, structure, various diagrams, known uses, etc. [11].
-Fig. 3-1 depicts the description of a design component reifying the Visitor pattern as described in [11].
-The description as shown in Fig. 3-1 does not provide more information as is given description { component: Visitor Pattern author: Gamma, Helm, Johnson, Vlissides date: 1995 version: v1.0 short: Design component based on Visitor Pattern by Gamma intent: Represent an operation to be performed on the motivation: Consider a compiler that represents programs as applicability: An object structure contains many classes of objects consequence: Visitor makes adding new operations easy knownuse: The Smalltalk-80 compiler has a Visitor class IRIS Inventor is a toolkit for developing 3-D graphics To make adding new nodes easier, Inventor } in design pattern descriptions as published in [11].
+The description of a design component contains all its constituents, i.e., name, classification, motivation, intent, applicability, structure, various diagrams, known uses, etc. [9].
+Fig. 3-1 depicts the description of a design component reifying the Visitor pattern as described in [9].
+The description does not provide more information as is given in design pattern descriptions as published in [9].
 Rather, we segregate general information.
 Specific information like implementation details is included in lower levels.

+description { component: Visitor Pattern author: Gamma, Helm, Johnson, Vlissides date: 1995 version: v1.0 short: Design component based on Visitor Pattern intent: Represent an operation to be performed on motivation: Consider a compiler that represents programs applicability: An object structure contains many classes of consequence : Visitor makes adding new operations easy knownuse: The Smalltalk-80 compiler has a Visitor class } •